Celebrating our Farmers this Croptober

 Posted: October 14th, 2021

-At Garden Society we understand that the quality of our handcrafted cannabis-infused chocolates, gummies, and preroll rosettes begins on the farm, and that’s why we choose partner farms that place an emphasis on sustainable, sun grown cannabis that’s cultivated and harvested in a way that nature intended.
+At Garden Society we understand that the quality of our handcrafted cannabis-infused chocolates, gummies, and preroll pre-rolls begins on the farm, and that’s why we choose partner farms that place an emphasis on sustainable, premium cannabis that’s cultivated and harvested in a way that nature intended.

 This Croptober we’re proud to celebrate the harvest by highlighting our sources and lending a voice to the farmers who work so diligently to bring you the high quality cannabis that we’re rooted in here at Garden Society.

 “We believe that the best cannabis comes naturally, exactly the way that nature intended.

 Grown with the tools that nature tasks the farmer to skillfully employ: carefully tended soil, light and natural means to keep plants healthy as they grow and flourish.With care.
 In limited quantities.
 Sustainably and holistically.”

 Emerald Spirit Botanicals: Plant Guided, Family Farmed (Women-led)

 “At Emerald Spirit Botanicals we strive to bring you the sweetness of the earth through a rare selection of 1:1 varieties.
 Together, mother and sons work with a vision to bring healing to the earth and humanity guided by the plant spirits.
 We ensure the highest quality medicine grown with certified organic inputs on a naturally resilient diversified farm.
 Each year, our cannabis becomes more and more acclimated to our southwest facing micro climate as we continue to breed our strains forward to bring you a 1:1 balance.
 We are grateful to be able to work closely with the earth and the spirits of our place and hope you feel our love in the medicine we bring to the world.”